 Does this sound familiar?
 You’re going about your day when something catches you off guard.
 In a flash, your body comes alive with energy, your head is foggy, your thoughts spin, and your emotions feel huge.
 Shame or fear may overtake you.
 You want to lash out in anger, hide, or simply run away.
 Or you might feel frozen in place, like you can’t make decisions or even move.

-If we looked at what provoked this reaction, something probably made you feel unsafe (physically or emotionally): You felt shamed, rejected, abandoned, or threatened.
+If we were to look at what provoked this reaction, something probably made you feel unsafe, either physically or emotionally.
+This is what psychologists call a “trauma trigger.”

 Some of My Struggles Were Caused by Trauma

 I’m a therapist who works with both highly sensitive people and trauma victims, but it wasn’t until I started my own healing journey using a technique called EMDR that I realized I had experienced trauma myself.
 That’s when it dawned on me: Some of my emotional reactivity, anxiety, and shame weren’t only connected to being a highly sensitive person (HSP) and having a sensitive nervous system; it also had to do with unhealed trauma.
 Once I understood that trauma was the culprit behind my hyper-vigilance — such as scanning the environment for danger — I could have more self-compassion and do the work to heal.

 Ten years later, I’ve healed to the degree that my anxiety is minimal, and I rarely have overwhelming emotional reactions.
 I’m still an HSP who processes my emotions and environment deeply, but now I feel safe in the world and in my relationships.

 Like what you’re reading?
 Get our newsletter just for HSPs.
 One email, every Friday.
 Click here to subscribe!